pantheon-systems/terminus-build-tools-plugin/README.md

 #### Limitations

 - Automatic multidev deletion not working; test multidevs must be deleted manually
-- Commits to the Pantheon site are not pushed back to the GitLab repository
+- Commits to the Pantheon site are not pushed back to the BitBucket repository
 - Comments are not added to pull requests when multidevs are created

 ## Customization

 More starter sites will be available in the future.
 You may easily create your own by forking one of the standard starter sites and customizing it to suit.
-To use a custom starter, register your project on Packagist, and then use the projects org/name with the build:project:create command:
+To use a custom starter, register your project on Packagist, and then use the projects org/name with the `build:project:create` command:
 ```
 $ terminus build:project:create --team='My Agency Name' my-project/my-starter my-site
 ```
 See [Starter Site Shortcuts](#starter-site-shortcuts) below for instructions on defining your own shortcuts for your starter projects.

-Additional options are available to further customize the build:project:create command:
+Additional options are available to further customize the `build:project:create` command:

 | Option           | Description    |
 | ---------------- | -------------- |